Keyboard shortcuts

 Entry point export

-pixelflow_plugin! exports pixelflow_plugin_entry_v1 and is supported path.
+pixelflow_plugin! exports pixelflow_plugin_entry_v2 and is the supported path.

 Macro requires plugin type to implement: